 - Look for books on gratitude at the library and online (used) and read them with your child.
 Talk about what gratitude means and what you're grateful for.

 - Appreciation photos - Take a photo or two every week of something beautiful that you appreciate, share it with your kids, and talk about why you appreciate it.
 Tape them up somewhere in your house so that you'll be reminded often of your many blessings.

 - Express gratitude to nature.
 Help your kids make peanut butter and seed-stuffed pinecones for the birds, or plant bulbs, or pick up trash at your local park.

 - Make a blessing tree and post it on the wall.
-On Thanksgiving, everyone writes things they're grateful for on construction paper leaves and tapes them to the tree.
+On Thanksgiving, everyone writes things they're grateful for on construction paper leaves, and tapes them to the tree.
 If you save this and add to it every year, it will become an heirloom, as the children grow and the family constellation changes.
 You can also do this as a Blessing Book and keep adding pages.

 - Blessing Tablecloth- Ask everyone to write 3 things they're grateful for, their name & the date on a plain white tablecloth using permanent markers.
 Repeat annually with the same cloth & your children will look forward to the tablecloth every year, even as teens.